-Disclosure Investments Business Operations Describe the impact of climate-related risks and opportunities on the organisation's businesses, strategy, and financial planning NPF's investment strategy incorporates setting benchmarks consistent with net zero emissions objectives and selecting external investment managers that price and manage portfolio securities on behalf of the Fund.
+• Describe the impact of climate-related risks and opportunities on the organisation's businesses, strategy, and financial planning

+- NPF's investment strategy incorporates setting benchmarks consistent with decarbonisation objectives and selecting external investment managers that price and manage portfolio securities on behalf of NPF.
 Climate-related risks and opportunities are material factors that impact the valuation of portfolio securities and are expected to be integrated into the investment process of active investment managers.
-They are considered in evaluations of investment opportunities and external investment managers.
-Management has mandated some investment managers to limit the carbon intensity of their portfolios in a way that does not adversely impact investment performance.
-Other investment managers are naturally 'low-carbon' because their investment style is focused on quality growth opportunities in other sectors.
-The active managers' investment performance relative to the broad market, and that of the total Fund, will be affected by how well they integrate climate risks and opportunities into their investment processes.
-A target has been set by NPF to reduce the carbon intensity of the Fund's public equity investment portfolio by 50% by 2025 when a new target will be set for 2030 to align with the NZ Government's commitments.
+They are considered in evaluations of investment opportunities and external investment managers. - Management has mandated some investment managers to limit the carbon intensity of their portfolios in a way that does not materially adversely impact investment performance.
+Other investment managers are naturally 'low-carbon' because their investment style is focused on quality growth opportunities, which are generally oriented toward services or new technologies that have relatively low carbon intensity. - The active managers' investment performance relative to the broad market, and that of the total Fund, will be affected by how well they integrate climate risks and opportunities into their investment processes. - A target has been set by NPF to reduce the carbon intensity of NPF's public equity investment portfolio by 50% by 2025 when a new target will be set for 2030 to align with the NZ Government's commitments.
 NPF will monitor the investment managers' contribution to achieving these reductions and, if necessary, will consider alternative managers, derivative overlays, or low carbon index approaches to reach the targets.

-Climate-related effects have a modest and manageable effect on the organisation's ability to carry out its business mission and activities.
-Describe the resilience of the organisation's strategy, taking into consideration different climaterelated scenarios, including a 2°C or lower scenario The Fund's active investment managers are well equipped to invest in opportunities and manage risks under various broad climate transition scenarios.
-NPF aims to ensure the carbon intensity of the total portfolio reduces gradually in line with agreed global targets and remains less than the market in general.
-Scenario analysis has been used to quantify the risk that transition and physical risks present for the investment portfolio.
-Management has completed scenario analysis using 1.5, 2-, and 3-degrees climate transition scenarios to evaluate the Climate Value at Risk (CVaR) of the Fund's public equity investment portfolio using a third party ESG data base.
-The data shows that the Fund has similar resilience to the market.
-Business operations will be more heavily impacted by lower temperature scenarios as these imply higher actual carbon emissions prices and either or both larger reductions in travel and electricity usage or more expensive offsets.
+• Climate-related effects have a modest and manageable effect on the organisation's ability to carry out its business mission and activities.

+Describe the resilience of the organisation's strategy, taking into consideration different climate-related scenarios, including a 2°C or lower scenario

+- We expect our active investment managers to be able to identify opportunities and manage risks under various broad climate transition scenarios. - We aim to ensure the carbon intensity of the total portfolio reduces gradually in line with agreed targets in line with the goals of the Paris Agreement and the Net Zero Asset Owners Alliance, of which we are signatories. - Temperature-aligned scenarios will be produced for NPF investment portfolios, in line with CS1, in 2024.

+• Business operations will be more heavily impacted by lower temperature scenarios as these imply higher actual carbon emissions prices and either or both larger reductions in travel and electricity usage or more expensive offsets.